 Images

 Images can spruce up your page or post.
 The imagery brings life to the page and can help the readers better understand your content.
-Blobs of text alone are like oatmeal, boring.
+Blobs of text alone are like oatmeal: boring.

 Another good reason to use photos on your page or post is that Google’s visual search is becoming increasingly important.
 As I mentioned before, it’s all about the visitor’s experience.